pbreuss/project-2-sdc/README.md

 # STEP 3 - Use color transforms, gradients, etc., to create a thresholded binary image

-In the function get_warped_binary we do all the steps recommended in Lesson 8, Gradients and COlor spaces.
+In the function get_warped_binary we do all the steps recommended in Lesson 8, Gradients and Color spaces.
 This includes converting the image to HLS color space and using Sobel on the L channel in the x direction (x-gradient).
 Additionally we absolute the x derivative to accentuate lines away from horizontal.
 Finally we normalize sobelx values and we create a binary image by using some treshholds.
 Note: to view your binary image use ```  cv2.imshow('sxbinary', sxbinary*255) ``` (multiplay the image by 255, otherwise its black!)

 ```
 # Convert to HLS color space and separate the V channel